rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 The document is called `self.terminal` here because `Editor.project` creates a document of type `Terminal`.
-It contains fragments at given positions that could be displayed in a terminal-like GUI.
+It contains fragments at given positions that can be displayed in a terminal-like GUI.

 The drawing in the GUI looks like this: